Anastasiya-m4c/Anastasiya-s-nail-salon/README.md

 Test all your user stories, you an create table
 User Story |  Test | Pass
 ---| --- | --- |
-Users can view detailed descriptions of services (manicures, pedicures, gel nails, nail art, etc.).
-Each service includes pricing, duration, and any special offers. | 4 service tiles visible, text and images are resonsive on various screens.
+Users can view detailed descriptions of services (manicures, pedicures, gel nails, nail art, etc.) Each service includes pricing, duration, and any special offers. | 4 service tiles visible, text and images are resonsive on various screens.
 Images do not appear stretched and buttons redirect to the book now form | PASS
+Users can view a contact number & email address of the salon.
+Users can be directed to a map to find the salon.
+Users can see information about parking | Footer with all required information is visible on all of the pages.
+Map and social media links open in the new tab and change colour when hovered over.
+Footer is responsive and looks good on various screen sizes. | PASS

 - and attach screenshot